 Our ex-students are working all over the world in some of the best positions in the adventure industry.
-For example, we have recently formed an alliance with Sail Carribean and Landon Carver to complete an 11 week work placement during the summer of 2015 sailing in the Caribbean.

-Our former students also work in Adventure Centres, Leisure and Community Centres and as Sport Development Officers, Adventure Travel, Youth Development work, Yacht Masters, Raft Guiding, PE Teachers, Army and Navy Officers, members of the Gardai.
+They work in Adventure Centres, Leisure and Community Centres and as Sport Development Officers, Adventure Travel, Youth Development work, Yacht Masters, Raft Guiding, PE Teachers, Army and Navy Officers, members of the Gardai.

-Please note that students must be 18 years of age at the time of registration.
+Students must have a leaving certificate or equivalent and must be 18 years of age at the time of registration.

 Water confidence and a good swimming ability is required for this course.